Scientist.com (company): Investors

 The company raised $1.8M in October 2007 from family and friends.
 In June 2011, the company raised $1.7M from Hollywood producer Jack Giarraputo and friends.
 In March 2014, the company raised $3.4M in financing led by Jean Balgrosky of Bootstrap Ventures.
 In May 2017, the company raised $24M in an equity financing co-led by Boston-based Leerink Transformation Partners (LTP) and San Francisco and Boston-based 5AM Ventures; new investors included Heritage Provider Network, and existing investors Bootstrap Ventures and Jack Giarraputo also participated.
+In 2025, Scientist.com was acquired by GHO Capital Partners LLP, a specialist private equity investor in global healthcare.